binnes/mkdocTest/docs/MkDocs.md

 You also have multiple [built-in](https://www.mkdocs.org/#theming-our-documentation){target=_blank} or  [community](https://github.com/mkdocs/mkdocs/wiki/MkDocs-Themes){target=_blank} themes available and have the option to customize an existing theme or [create a new theme](https://www.mkdocs.org/user-guide/custom-themes/){target=_blank} the get the documentation layout and style exactly as you want.
 For this project the default theme is used.

+## Installing MkDocs

+Before you can use MkDocs you need to install it.
+The [documentation](https://www.mkdocs.org/#installation){target=_blank} provides instructions for installation of the python 3 prerequisites and MkDocs

+This project uses some additional plugins and extensions to the core MkDocs, which are discussed later in this section.
+You also need to install the extensions and their prerequisites if you want to use the additional features.

 ## Configuring MkDocs

 MkDocs is configured using a file named **mkdocs.yml** located in the root directory of your project.
 The minimum configuration is simply a site name.